jackphillipsjmu/dnd/README.md

 # D&D
-Notes, Facts and Lore Surrounding Dungeons and Dragons Campaigns
+This page contains Notes, Facts and Lore Surrounding Dungeons and Dragons Campaigns.
+May the D20's be ever in your favor.

 ---
 # Active Campaigns